 Generally, all of our research studies offer compensation to the individuals who participate.
 The amount of compensation, however, varies from study to study.
 You will always be aware of the amount of compensation being offered in a study before you decide whether or not to participate.

 You may or may not know which study treatment you are on during the trial.
-For blinded studies, you will find out what study treatment you received when all of the participants have completed the study.Add an answer to this item.
+For blinded studies, you will find out what study treatment you received when all of the participants have completed the study.

 Most research studies have certain criteria that you must meet in order to participate.
 These criteria are designed to ensure the safety of the subjects as well as to ensure the usefulness of the research.
 Not everyone who wants to join a clinical research study will qualify.
 There are often specific criteria for meeting the qualifications of a clinical trial.
-Our staff will ask a series of questions in a pre-screening interview over the phone to determine if you meet the basic health criteria.
+Our staff will ask a series of questions in a pre-screening interview over the phone to determine if you meet the basic study criteria.

 The health of millions has been improved because of advances in science and technology, and the willingness of thousands of individuals like you to take part in clinical research.
-The role of volunteer subjects as partners in clinical research is crucial in the quest for knowledge that will improve the health of future generations.
+The role of volunteer participants as partners in clinical research is crucial in the quest for knowledge that will improve the health of future generations.

 A research study is the scientific term for a test or study of a drug, therapy, surgical procedure, medical device, or nutritional intervention that may promote certain changes in participants.